-Cinema 4D Studio R13 review
+Cinema 4D Studio R13 full review

 There are some software updates that add very little other than another upgrade cost to the user but with Cinema 4D, the 3D modelling, animation and rendering package, that clearly isn’t the case.

 The previous two versions, releases 11.5 and 12, significantly upgraded the system by ditching scanline rendering in favour of bucket rendering, which makes better use of multiple core CPUs, and expanding the MoGraph module so that it offered rigid and soft body dynamics using the Bullet engine.
 So here’s lucky 13, all shiny and new in four versions, from the Prime edition at £780, through Broadcast and Visualize, up to Studio which will set you back a hefty £3,360.
 Does it carry on the good work of the previous two releases?
 In a word, yes.
 There are major upgrades to the rendering engine, the addition of stereoscopic 3D, more character tools, and a host of workflow, viewport, modelling and animation improvements.